-Under Law No. 335 of 3 December 2007, the Court was reorganised as a permanent arbitral institution attached to the Chamber of Commerce and Industry of Romania, administering both domestic and international arbitrations.
+Under Law No. 335 of 3 December 2007, the Court was reorganised as a permanent arbitral institution attached to the Chamber of Commerce and Industry of Romania, administering both domestic and international arbitration.

 The president of the Court is Professor Ştefan Deaconu PhD, assisted by the vice president, associate Professor Bazil Oglindă PhD.

 The Court operates under its own Arbitral Codex.
 It is run by a management board, which is vested with standard powers, in a manner very similar to other international arbitral institutions.
-Its powers are exercised in relation to arbitrators’ appointment and further status; constitution of the arbitral tribunals; administrative matters affecting its operation; closure of proceedings; matters related to costs; and so on.
-The management board in fact oversees the proper implementation of the Rules of Arbitration as per the assigned role, while also representing the Court in domestic and international relations.
+Its powers are exercised in relation to arbitrators’ appointment and further status, constitution of the arbitral tribunals, administrative matters affecting its operation, closure of proceedings and matters related to costs, among other things.
+The management board oversees the proper implementation of the Rules of Arbitration as per the assigned role, while also representing the Court in domestic and international relations.

 Under the Regulation on the Organisation and Operation of the Court of International Commercial Arbitration attached to the Chamber of Commerce and Industry of Romania, the Court provides the following services:

 - legal assistance and support in relation to arbitral proceedings in general;

 - research in the field of arbitration; and